mtak-/lstm/README.md

 # lstm

+_WIP: This library is definitely not ready for... much of anything_

 `lstm` is an implementation of Software Transactional Memory designed to be simple to use, and flexible.

 Techniques used include: